NYPL/metadata-documentation/resources/glossary.md

 <a name="resource-description-and-access"></a>
 <dt>Resource Description and Access</dt>
-<dd>standard for descriptive cataloging providing instructions and guidelines on formulating bibliographic data</dd>
+<dd>standard for descriptive cataloging providing instructions and guidelines on formulating bibliographic data; documentation accessible at <a href="https://access.rdatoolkit.org/">access.rdatoolkit.org 🔒</a></dd>

 <a name="schomburg-center-for-research-in-black-culture"></a>
 <dt>Schomburg Center for Research in Black Culture</dt>